Skipton Business Finance – Invoice Factoring for SME’s

 The Enterprise Finance Guarantee is a government scheme that underwrites 75% of the value of loans to businesses without the security to qualify for this kind of lending.
 It provides between £1,000 and £1m over 3 months to 10 years for companies that would otherwise struggle to secure credit, and comes with a quarterly fee.
 Companies are eligible as long as annual turnover is below £41m.
 Agriculture, coal and transport are excluded.
 Lending decisions rest entirely with the financial institutions, so being chosen by the government is a huge endorsement.

 Eligibility for access to factoring services usually involves some kind of points-based assessment.
 Skipton however, assess each business depending on the individual circumstances and history of the company – not scorecards: exactly the kind of ‘human’ assessments that small businesses require.
 As with all factoring, eligible companies need to be in the business-to-business sector, selling on standard credit terms of no more than 120 days.
 The company must also be UK registered.

 What Business Model Do They Suit?

-Having operated in a challenging business environment for over 15 years, Skipton Business Finance has developed a lot of expertise – particularly in the following sectors: transport and logistics sector, manufacturing, the print industry, and recruitment companies.
+Having operated in a challenging business environment for over 15 years, Skipton Business Finance has developed a lot of expertise – particularly in the following sectors: invoice factoring for transport and logistics sector, manufacturing, the print industry, and recruitment companies.
 Skipton do not endorse a one size fits all approach to client management, factoring or even underwriting.
 This emphasis on the individual and their circumstances is increasingly unusual in a more digitised, online environment.